gongzhimin/Membership-Inference-Attack-in-Federated-Learning/README.md

 Maybe a result delivered.

-Welcome and it will delight me if issues posted to reveal faults hidden in my code, since there are many unjustified hypotheses during coding.
+And welcome to post issues to reveal faults hidden in my code, since there were many unjustified hypotheses during coding.

 ## Acknowledge
 - Thanks to [Mihir Khandekar](https://github.com/mihirkhandekar) and [Zing22](https://github.com/Zing22),